emotebox/ts/README.md

 Usage
 -----

-  -"tstart" begins tracking time on a project
+  - "tstart" begins tracking time on a project
-  -"tstop" stops tracking time on said project
+  - "tstop" stops tracking time on said project
-  -"ts" displays tracked time ('q' to stop)
+  - "ts" displays tracked time ('q' to stop)

 TODO
 ----

-  -Extend to allow items on a todo.txt to be searched and checked off when completed -Total hours per project and display daily, weekly, monthly and/or total
+  - Extend to allow items on a todo.txt to be searched and checked off when completed
+  - Total hours per project and display daily, weekly, monthly and/or total